Maxflow-Visualization/iFlow/README.md

 - **Convenient**: buttons to toggle current flow/original capacity, change layout, download and upload graph, and restart with the same graph
 - **Empirically tested to be effective**

 *iFlow was originally developed at the University of Southern California to assist students in an undergraduate algorithms course with ~150 enrollments.
 It was qualitatively proved to be engaging and useful.
 Non-trivial revisions were made after the course, to further refine iFlow.
-For more information such as evidence and design philosophy, please refer to the paper in the **Cite** section.*
+For more information such as evidence and design philosophy, please refer to the [paper](https://dl.acm.org/doi/10.1145/3641554.3701869)*

 ## Examples
 User creating a flow network: